-Hidden Markov models that use predicted local structure for fold recognition: alphabets of backbone geometry

-Rachel Karchin

-Melissa Cline
+Hidden Markov Models That Use Predicted Local Structure for Fold Recognition: Alphabets of Backbone Geometry

+Rachel Karchin, 1, Melissa Cline, 2 Yael Mandel-Gutfreund, 3 and Kevin Karplus 1,4

-Center for Biomolecular Science and Engineering
+1Center for Biomolecular Science and Engineering, Baskin School of Engineering, University of California, Santa Cruz, California

-Affymetrix, Inc.

-Baskin School of Engineering

-Emeryville, CA

-University of California

-melissa_cline@affymetrix.com

-Santa Cruz, CA

-rachelk@soe.ucsc.edu

-Yael Mandel-Gutfreund

-Kevin Karplus

-Department of Chemistry and Biochemistry

-Computer Engineering

-University of California

-Baskin School of Engineering

-Santa Cruz, CA

-University of California

-yael@biology.ucsc.edu

-Santa Cruz, CA

-karplus@soe.ucsc.edu

-This is a preprint of an article to appear in Proteins: Structure, Function, and Genetics, copyright 2002.

-Abstract

 An important problem in computational biology is predicting the structure of the large number of putative proteins discovered by genome sequencing projects.
 Fold-recognition methods attempt to solve the problem by relating the target proteins to known structures, searching for template proteins homologous to the target.
-Remote homologs which may have significant structural similarity are often not detectable by sequence similarities alone.

-To address this, we incorporated predicted local structure, a generalization of secondary structure, into two-track profile HMMs.
-We did not rely on a simple helix-strand-coil definition of secondary structure, but experimented with a variety of local structure descriptions, following a principled protocol to establish which descriptions are most useful for improving fold recognition and alignment quality.
+Remote homologs that may have significant structural similarity are often not detectable by sequence similarities alone.
+To address this, we incorporated predicted local structure, a generalization of secondary structure, into two-track profile hidden Markov models (HMMs).
+We did not rely on a simple helix-strandcoil definition of secondary structure, but experimented with a variety of local structure descriptions, following a principled protocol to establish which descriptions are most useful for improving fold recognition and alignment quality.
+On a test set of 1298 nonhomologous proteins, HMMs incorporating a 3-letter STRIDE alphabet improved fold recognition accuracy by 15% over amino-acid-only HMMs and 23% over PSI-BLAST, measured by ROC-65 numbers.

-^{}To whom correspondence should be addressed.
-Mailing address: Center for Biomolecular Science and Engineering, Jack Baskin School of Engineering, University of California, Santa Cruz, CA 95064 USA.
-Phone: 1-831-459-5297, Fax: 1-831-459-4829

-On a test set of 1298 non-homologous proteins, HMMs incorporating a 3-letter STRIDE alphabet improved fold recognition accuracy by 15% over amino-acid-only HMMs and 23% over PSI-BLAST, measured by ROC-65 numbers.

 We compared two-track HMMs to amino-acid-only HMMs on a difficult alignment test set of 200 protein pairs (structurally similar with 3-24% sequence identity).
-HMMs with a 6-letter STRIDE secondary track improved alignment quality by 62%, relative to DALI structural alignments, while HMMs with a STR track (an expanded DSSP alphabet that subdivides strands into six states) improved by 40% relative to CE.
+HMMs with a 6-letter STRIDE secondary track improved alignment quality by 62%, relative to DALI structural alignments, while HMMs with an STR track (an expanded DSSP alphabet that subdivides strands into six states) improved by 40% relative to CE.
+Proteins 2003;51:504-514. © 2003 Wiley-Liss, Inc.

-Key words: protein structure prediction, two-track HMM, multi-track HMM, information theory, neural network, alignment, secondary structure
+Key words: protein structure prediction; two-track HMM; multitrack HMM; information theory; neural network; alignment; secondary structure template database for structurally similar remote homologs and align target-template pairs.